Royal Latin School: History

 The school's earliest recorded reference occurs in 1423.
 A very small establishment at first, the school taught only six poor boys.

 Although Buckingham's citizens supported Catherine of Aragon and her daughter Mary Tudor, and were opposed to the Reformation, the Chantry Chapel in which the Royal Latin School was based, rather than being destroyed by Edward VI (as many similar establishments were) was instead converted into the Royal Latin School.
 King Edward VI granted a charter for the school, for 30-40 pupils, in 1548 with an endowment of £10 and with 12 trustees.
 A major fire in 1696 destroyed the Master's House which was rebuilt by Alexander Denton, complete with a garden.

-The Chantry Chapel dedicated to St John the Baptist and Thomas a Beckett had an original Romanesque doorway, it served as the main schoolroom.
-Early 19th century Master was Oxford-educated aristocrat Rev William Eyre, MA vicar of Padbury.
+The Chantry Chapel dedicated to St John the Baptist and Thomas Becket had an original Romanesque doorway, and served as the main schoolroom.
+An early 19th-century Master was the Oxford-educated aristocrat Rev William Eyre MA, the vicar of Padbury.
 It remained the home of the Royal Latin School until 1907 when Buckinghamshire County Council provided major new buildings for the school in Chandos Road, now the site of Grenville School and did so again in 1963, when the school moved to Brookfield House, formerly The Mount.
 Numerous extensions in 1963 were opened by Queen Elizabeth the Queen Mother, with further extensions being gradually added over the next few decades.
 The warm brown brickwork of the 1963 extensions complements the stone-built structure of the earlier buildings, the whole is enhanced by its parkland setting on the outskirts of Buckingham.
 Brookfield House and its grounds have been expanded over recent years to accommodate the growing size of the school and the fact that many of the older buildings, given the larger number of students, were becoming inadequate for use on such a large scale.

 In 2006, the U15 rugby side made school history by becoming the first side from the Royal Latin to reach the semi-finals of the Daily Mail Vase, the English schools' annual rugby union cup competition.
-The U15s surpassed this record in 2013 reaching the final at Twickenham Stadium, where they beat Felsted School 19-13 to win the vase.
+The U15s surpassed this record in 2013 reaching the final at Twickenham Stadium, where they beat Felsted School 19–13 to win the vase.

-The U13 girls' team (rugby) won girls nationals in 2015 and were unbeaten in the 2017-18 season.
+The U13 girls' team (rugby) won girls nationals in 2015 and were unbeaten in the 2017–18 season.

 In 2015, the first of three projects known as the 'RLS 600 Campaign' was completed.
 This was a two-storey science laboratory with 13 classrooms for expanding further the knowledge of sciences for the students.
-The next two projects will be a Sports Campus, and an Arts department, built before the 600th anniversary of the Royal Latin, in 2023.
+The next project was a Sports Campus, opened in September 2021.
+The final project will be an Arts Department, which the school aims to complete before its 600th anniversary in 2023.

-In February 2017, a 'no phone' policy was introduced to the school.